EUROPEAN SAILING FEDERATION

 17.1.
 The General Assembly shall have the following powers:

-c) To approve the reports of the President, the Executive Board, and the Secretary General;
+- To receive the reports of the President, the Executive Board, and the Secretary General;

 Article 18 - Elections

 18.1.
-The following elections shall be made at the Ordinary General Assembly held in the year immediately after each Olympic Summer Games:
+The following elections shall be made at the Ordinary General Assembly held every four years, commencing in year 2021:

 18.2.
 Nominations of candidates for election as President or Vice-Presidents may be made by Members and must be received, in writing, by EUROSAF at least 30 (thirty) days before the date of the General Assembly at which the elections are to be made.
 The Secretary General shall acknowledge in writing the received nomination.

 18.3.
 Any permanent vacancy occurring among the membership of the Executive Board shall be filled at the next General Assembly for the remaining term of the vacating member.
-Nominations to fill any such vacancy may be made by Members and must be received in writing by the EUROSAF at least 14 (fourteen) days before the date of the General Assembly at which the election is to be made.
+Nominations to fill any such vacancy may be made by Members and must be received in writing by EUROSAF at least 30 (thirty) days before the date of the General Assembly at which the election is to be made.
 The Secretary General shall acknowledge in writing the received nomination.